AlexaCRM/alexacrm.github.io/integration-cds/getting-started.md

 ### A table with contacts

-Views are how you retrieve data in a table from Dynamics 365.
+Views are how you retrieve data in a table from the Common Data service.
 With a piece of Twig code you can add a table with the list of contacts on your website.
 Most of organizations have lots of contacts -- that is why pagination matters.

 ```twig
 {% raw %}